roc-streaming/roc-droid/docs/development/automation.md

 ## Prerequisites

 Commands below need Python3 and [doit](https://pydoit.org/) automation tool.
+Targets are defined in `dodo.py` file.

 All commands are called from the root directory (using terminal).